tcharding/kernel/tutorial/track-one.rst

   *All checkpatch output types CHECK, WARNING, and ERROR herein referred to as warnings.*

-  Go on, be brave, don't just do white space fixes :)
+  Go on, be brave, don't just do white space fixes :) You may like to save the output from checkpatch to a file.

 - Fix a single warning type